 by Texas Homesteader

 Although we all get together often ‘just because’, often vacationing together and of course ganging up together during holidays, one of my favorite gatherings is an event that we’ve named RanchFest.
-Every spring RancherMan & I host our version of a Family Reunion.
+Every spring RancherMan & I host our own country version of a Family Reunion.

 Preparing To Gather